prest/prest/docs/api-reference/advanced-queries.md

 The default insert method is using multiple tuple values like `insert into table values ("value", 123), ("other", 456)`.
 Returns inserted rows.

-You can change this behaviour using the header `Prest-Batch-Method` with value `copy`.
+You can change this behavior using the header `Prest-Batch-Method` with value `copy`.
 It's useful for large insertions, but the return is empty.